Chart Color Schemes

 Population growth drivers in Sunshine Bay are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of Sunshine Bay is around 1,524.
-This reflects an increase of 85 people since the 2021 Census, which recorded a population of 1,439.
-AreaSearch's analysis, based on ERP data released by the ABS in June 2024 and validated new addresses, estimates the resident population at 1,505.
-This results in a population density ratio of 1,145 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Sunshine Bay's growth rate of 5.9% since the 2021 Census exceeded both its SA3 area (3.5%) and SA4 region, positioning it as a growth leader in the region.
+The estimated population of Sunshine Bay as of February 2026 is around 1,524 people.
+This represents an increase of 85 individuals since the 2021 Census, which reported a population of 1,439 people.
+The current resident population estimate by AreaSearch is 1,505, based on examination of the latest ERP data release by the ABS in June 2024 and an additional 75 validated new addresses since the Census date.
+This results in a population density ratio of 1,145 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Sunshine Bay's growth rate of 5.9% since the 2021 census exceeds that of its SA3 area (3.5%) and SA4 region, positioning it as a growth leader in the region.
 Interstate migration contributed approximately 68.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population